latchbio/latch/docs/source/basics/defining_cloud_resources.md

 process.

 ## CPU
 The number of cpu cores available to the task.
-If your task uses more than the alotted number of cores, the task can continue running but will be throttled.
+If the task uses more than the alotted number of cores, the task can continue running but will be throttled.

 ## Memory
 The amount of memory available to the task.
-If your task uses more than the alotted amount of memory, the task will crash.
+If the task uses more than the alotted amount of memory, the task will crash.

 ## Storage
 The amount of disc space available to the task.
-If your task uses more than the alotted amount of storage, the task will crash.
+If the task uses more than the alotted amount of storage, the task will crash.

 ## GPU